carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 ## Transforming operators

-As the name suggests transforming operators are used to transform the items emitted by a channel to new values.
+Transforming operators are used to modify the items emitted by a channel to new values.

 ### map